-In the past, web site hosting from home was something that the average person with a limited understanding of networking wouldn’t dare attempt.
-But nowadays with the introduction of complete (Apache/PHP/SQL) packages such as Xampp, EasyPHP and NetServer, it isn’t uncommon for the average person to begin hosting their own sites from home.
-I personally host a few of my sites from home.
+How do you Host a Website from Home?
+In the past, web site hosting from home was something that the average person with a limited understanding of networking wouldn't dare attempt.
+But nowadays with the introduction of complete (Apache/PHP/SQL) packages such as Xampp, EasyPHP and NetServer, it isn't uncommon for the average person to begin hosting their own sites from home.
+In fact in the past, I have personally hosted a few of my sites from my house.

 - Accessibility - Easy to do modifications because you have direct access to all of the files. (no need to FTP).